kobiton/Jenkins-HockeyApp-Appium-ReactNative/content/2-running-automation-testing/guide.md

 ```
 Copy the admin password that shows up, and go to http://localhost:8080

 Enter in your Kobiton username and password.
-Enter the admin password you got from the terminal when Jenkins prompts you to do so.
+After logging in, enter the admin password you got from the terminal when Jenkins prompts you to do so.

 ### 2.2.1 For Jenkins Freestyle
 On the left side on the page, click on New Item to start a new Jenkins project.